gdiet/backup/README.md

 Smoke tested on Ubuntu 64-bit.

-DedupFS needs *libfuse* to create a filesystem in userspace. *libfuse* is preinstalled in most Linux distributions.
+DedupFS needs *libfuse* to create a filesystem in userspace. *libfuse* is pre-installed in most Linux distributions.

 ## Basic Steps To Use DedupFS

 The following are the basic steps needed to use DedupFS.
 For details, see the [How To ...](#how-to-) section of this document.

-* Initialize the DedupFS data repository, e.g. on an external drive.
+* Initialize the DedupFS data repository, for example on an external drive.
 * Mount the file system, then use it to store backups of your files.
 * Stop the file system.
-* If required, update the copy of the DedupFS repository that is stored e.g. on a different external drive.
+* If required, update the copy of the DedupFS repository that is stored on a different external drive.
 * If required, reclaim space by trashing files that have been marked deleted in the dedup file system.

 ## How To ...